 Xcel Energy Corporation (Xcel Energy) currently holds a license issued by the Federal Energy Regulatory Commission (FERC) to operate and maintain the Cornell Hydroelectric Project (Cornell).
 The current license, which designated the Project as FERC No. 2639, expires on November 30, 2023.
-To receive a new license from the FERC, Xcel Energy is required to begin the relicensing process by submittal of a Notice of Intent to relicense (NOI) and a pre-application document (PAD) to the FERC no later than November 30, 2018.
+To receive a new license from the FERC, Xcel Energy began the relicensing process by submittal of a Notice of Intent to relicense (NOI) and a pre-application document (PAD) to the FERC on November 29, 2018.

 Project Description and Overview

 Cornell is located on the Chippewa River in the City of Cornell in Chippewa County, Wisconsin.

 The FERC issued an original license on December 26, 1973, effective December 1, 1973 to November 30, 2023.
 Cornell has an installed capacity of 30.75 MW.